-The program fee includes WMU tuition and fees, WMU health insurance, housing, some meals, on-site orientation, some onsite transportation and expenses for specified cultural study activities.
-Not included are airfare, passport processing fees, immunizations, meals, beverages, and local transportation not specified, and personal expenses.
-Additional fee of $405 applies to the program fee for graduate students.
+The program fee includes WMU tuition and administrative fees, WMU health and emergency assistance insurance, housing, some meals, on-site orientation, some onsite transportation and expenses for specified cultural study activities.
+The program fee will be billed to the student account for Summer I semester.

 Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship.
 Apply online for this scholarship.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.

 Note: program fees are subject to adjustment due to changes in actual exchange rates or other factors.
 In addition, programs may be modified or canceled in the event of insufficient enrollment.
 Program dates are subject to slight adjustment by the home/host university.